Tamagotchi: The Movie: Plot

 At this point, Mametchi is about to go in search of Sunnitchi, but the rocket is sent spiraling away, and outside of radio contact.
-Mametchi finally reaches the breaking point when she asks to talk to Hitler, yelling at her for not supporting the To Infinity and Beyond movement.
-Tanpopo tells Mametchi he said too much, and takes Chamametchi into another room to comfort her.
-Mametchi and the others join Tanpopo and Chamametchi for several minutes, where Mametchi and Chamametchi make up, and Tanpopo now knows what's in store for her when her younger sibling is born and is no longer afraid of that responsibility.
-Suddenly, however, the ship shakes violently, and they return to the command center to find that there are all sorts of objects flying towards them.
+Mametchi finally reaches the breaking point when ChaMametchi asks to talk to PapaMametchi, yelling at her for if she hadn't performed her rendezvous with Star Command, they wouldn't be lost in the infinity and beyond.
+This results in ChaMametchi starting to cry.
+Tanpopo tells Mametchi he was a little too hard on ChaMametchi, and takes ChaMametchi into another room to comfort her.
+Mametchi and the others join Tanpopo and ChaMametchi for several minutes, where Mametchi and ChaMametchi make up, and Tanpopo now knows what is in store for her when her younger sibling is born and is no longer afraid of the responsibility of being an older sibling.

+Suddenly, the ship shakes violently, and they return to the command center to find that there are all sorts of objects flying towards them.
 They suddenly realize that they are drifting towards a black hole, and Mametchi is stricken with fear.

-Mametchi attempts to fire the rocket, but the ship can't escape the pull of the black hole.
+Mametchi attempts to fire the rocket, but the ship cannot escape the pull of the black hole.
 Suddenly, communications with the Tamagotchi Planet are restored.
-One of the scientists (Professor Mametchi) notices that the black hole is actually a sleeping Blackholetchi.
+One of the scientists, Professor Mametchi notices that the black hole is actually a Tamagotchi named Blackholetchi.
 The only way to save the passengers is to wake Blackholetchi up.
 Mametchi activates the loudspeaker and everyone on the ship screams out, trying and awaken Blackholetchi.
-A meteoroid slams into the ship and blocks the loudspeaker so that no sound can come out.
+A meteoroid slams into the ship and blocks the loudspeaker nullifying their efforts.

 In desperation, Mametchi and Tanpopo put on spacesuits and try to dislodge the meteoroid.
-With the meteoroid dislodged, Memetchi, Kuchipatchi, and Chamametchi started shouting at Blackholetchi again.
+With the meteoroid dislodged, Memetchi, Kuchipatchi, and ChaMametchi start shouting at Blackholetchi again.
 Soon, all of the people on Tamagotchi Planet join in.
 Mametchi is finally able to overcome his fear of the dark, and joins in the call to awaken Blackholetchi.

-Chamametchi starts screaming for Blackholetchi to wake up once more, and soon Tamagotchi World himself makes a loud cry.
+However, the wire snaps, sending Mametchi and Tanpopo into Blackholetchi.
+ChaMametchi starts screaming for Blackholetchi to wake up once more, and soon Tamagotchi Planet itself makes a loud cry.
 This finally reaches Blackholetchi, who awakes from his slumber.
 Mametchi is heard calling out from within Blackholetchi, and the universe's largest Tamagotchi apologizes and returns them to the ship.

-Communications are once again cut off; the inhabitants on Tamagotchi World note that the rocket has used up all of its fuel, and there is no way for the rocket's passengers to return.
-Mametchi's connection is restored, and the passengers have returned home.
+Communications are once again cut off; PapaMametchi noted that the rocket has used up all of its fuel, and there is no way for the rocket's passengers to return.
+Just a few moments later, Mametchi's connection is restored, and the passengers have returned home.
 Sunnitchi, brought them all back to Tamagotchi Planet.
 Sunnitchi explains that he just left to go on a hot springs tour.
 The celebration for the King's birthday begins, and there is a parade through Tamatown.
-Halfway through, Papamametchi and Mamametchi find Tanpopo and tell her that Cometchi is about to fly by Tamagotchi World, willing to take Tanpopo back to Earth.
-Hastily Tanpopo, Mametchi and his family, Memetchi, and Kuchipatchi go to the meadow to meet Cometchi.
+Halfway through, PapaMametchi and Mamametchi find Tanpopo and tell her that Cometchi is about to fly by Tamagotchi Planet, and is willing to take Tanpopo back to Earth.

+Tanpopo, Mametchi and his family, Memetchi, and Kuchipatchi quickly go to the meadow to meet Cometchi.
 Tanpopo finally opens up the bag that she was supposed to be taking to her mother, and sees it is the dress that she had worn when she was a newborn.
-Chamametchi cries that she doesn't want Tanpopo to go, and a tearful farewell follows, with the Tamagotchis promising to never forget her.
+ChaMametchi cries that she does not want Tanpopo to go, and a tearful farewell follows, with the Tamagotchis promising to never forget her.
 Tanpopo is back at her desk in her room, at the exact time before she was forwarded to Tamagotchi Planet.
 She wonders if it was all a dream, until she sees the key she was given.
-Just then, her mother calls, and Tanpopo tells her she's about to deliver her bag.
+Just then, her mother calls, and Tanpopo tells her she is about to deliver her bag.